Wentworth Castle Gardens

 The gardens feature 26 listed buildings and monuments, including a dramatic castle folly offering superb views across the surrounding countryside.
 Wentworth was featured on the television series 'Restoration'.

 The gardens are listed as Grade I for their heritage value; the only Grade I listed gardens in South Yorkshire.
 There are 60 acres of formal gardens, reflecting centuries of changing fashion in garden design.
 Among the historic formal gardens are the 18th century Union Jack Garden, and a Victorian 'secret garden'.

 Wentworth is home to 3 national collections of plants; Magnolias, Rhododendrons and Hardy Hybrid Rhododendrons, and Williamsii Hybrid Camellias.
 There are over 100 species of magnolias, including wild and naturally occurring species.
-There are more than 30 different species of wild rhododendrons, and over 100 species of Williamsii camelias.
+There are more than 30 different species of wild rhododendrons and over 100 species of Williamsii camellias.

 About Wentworth Castle Gardens

 Address: Wentworth Castle and Stainborough Park Heritage Trust, Lowe Lane, Stainborough, Barnsley, Yorkshire, England, S75 3ET

 Attraction Type: Garden